ethereum/web3.py/docs/internals.rst

-However, for requests that rely on block data (e.g., ``eth_getBlockByNumber``), it is not safe to always cache their responses because block data can change - during a chain reorganization, for example.
+However, for requests that rely on block data (e.g., ``eth_getBlockByNumber``), it is not safe to always cache their responses because block data can change - during a chain reorganization or while finality has not been reached, for example.
 The ``request_cache_validation_threshold`` option allows configuring a safe threshold for caching responses that depend on block data.
+By default, this option is configured to internal values deemed "safe" for the chain id you are connected to.
+If you are connected to mainnet Ethereum, this value is set to the ``finalized`` block number.
+If you are connected to another chain, this value is set to a time internal in seconds, from the current time, that is deemed "safe" for that chain's finality mechanism.

+**It's important to understand that, in order to perform these validations, extra requests are sometimes made to the node to get the appropriate information.
+For a transaction request, for example, it is necessary to get the block information to validate the transaction is beyond the safe threshold.
+This can create overhead, especially for high-frequency requests.
+For this reason, it is important to understand when to turn on caching and how to configure the validation appropriately for your use case in order to avoid unnecessary overhead.**

+We keep a list of some reasonable values for bigger chains and use the time interval of 1 hour for everything else.
+Below is a list of the default values for internally configured chains:

+    - ETH: RequestCacheValidationThreshold.FINALIZED ("finalized" block)
+    - ARB1: 7 days
+    - ZKSYNC: 1 hour
+    - OETH: 3 minutes
+    - MATIC: 30 minutes
+    - ZKEVM: 1 hour
+    - BASE: 7 days
+    - SCR: 1 hour
+    - GNO: 5 minutes
+    - AVAX: 2 minutes
+    - BNB: 2 minutes
+    - FTM: 1 minute

-By default, the ``finalized`` block number is used as the validation threshold, meaning that a request's response will be cached if the block number it relies on is less than or equal to the ``finalized`` block number.
+For Ethereum mainnet, for example, this means that a request's response will be cached if the block number the request relies on is less than or equal to the ``finalized`` block number.
 If the block number exceeds the ``finalized`` block number, the response won't be cached.
+For all others, the response will be cached if the block timestamp related to the data that is being requested is older than or equal to the time interval configured for that chain.
+For any chain not on this list, the default value is set to 1 hour (this includes all testnets).

-This behavior can be modified by setting the ``request_cache_validation_threshold`` option to ``RequestCacheValidationThreshold.SAFE``, which uses the ``safe`` block as the threshold, or to ``None``, which disables cache validation and caches all requests (this is not recommended).
-The ``RequestCacheValidationThreshold`` enum is imported from the ``web3.utils`` module.
+This behavior can be modified by setting the ``request_cache_validation_threshold`` option to ``RequestCacheValidationThreshold.SAFE``, which uses the ``safe`` block as the threshold (Ethereum mainnet only), to your own time interval in seconds (for any chain, including mainnet Ethereum), or to ``None``, which disables any validation and caches all requests (this is not recommended for non testnet chains).
+The ``RequestCacheValidationThreshold`` enum, for mainnet ``finalized`` and ``safe`` values, is imported from the ``web3.utils`` module.

-The current list of requests that are validated by this configuration before being cached is:
+Note that the ``cacheable_requests`` option can be used to specify a set of RPC endpoints that are allowed to be cached.
+By default, this option is set to an internal list of deemed-safe-to-cache endpoints, excluding endpoints such as ``eth_call``, whose responses can vary and are not safe to cache.
+The default list of cacheable requests is below, with requests validated by the ``request_cache_validation_threshold`` option in
+bold:

+    - eth_chainId
+    - web3_clientVersion
+    - net_version
-    - RPC.eth_getBlockByNumber
+    - **eth_getBlockByNumber**
-    - RPC.eth_getRawTransactionByBlockNumberAndIndex
+    - **eth_getRawTransactionByBlockNumberAndIndex**
-    - RPC.eth_getBlockTransactionCountByNumber
+    - **eth_getBlockTransactionCountByNumber**
-    - RPC.eth_getUncleByBlockNumberAndIndex
+    - **eth_getUncleByBlockNumberAndIndex**
-    - RPC.eth_getUncleCountByBlockNumber
+    - **eth_getUncleCountByBlockNumber**
-    - RPC.eth_getBlockByHash
+    - **eth_getBlockByHash**
-    - RPC.eth_getTransactionByHash
+    - **eth_getTransactionByHash**
-    - RPC.eth_getTransactionByBlockNumberAndIndex
+    - **eth_getTransactionByBlockNumberAndIndex**
-    - RPC.eth_getTransactionByBlockHashAndIndex
+    - **eth_getTransactionByBlockHashAndIndex**
-    - RPC.eth_getBlockTransactionCountByHash
+    - **eth_getBlockTransactionCountByHash**
-    - RPC.eth_getRawTransactionByBlockHashAndIndex
+    - **eth_getRawTransactionByBlockHashAndIndex**
-    - RPC.eth_getUncleByBlockHashAndIndex
+    - **eth_getUncleByBlockHashAndIndex**
-    - RPC.eth_getUncleCountByBlockHash
+    - **eth_getUncleCountByBlockHash**

 .. code-block:: python